 Sage green paint is having a bit of a moment, isn't it?
 We can't scroll through Instagram for more than a few seconds without seeing some gorgeous living room with a green feature wall, a kitchen painted in the perfect, muted hue or even a bathroom.
-So naturally, we want in on this emerging trend in our lives.
+So naturally, we want in on this emerging trend.
 We have a rounded up five ways you can bring sage green into your home easily – and without spending too much money.

 What colours complement sage green?